onurmus/omics-analysis/README.md

 ### Visualization

-In the visualization page you need to select an experiment.
+On the visualization page, you need to select an experiment.
 Then you have two options:

 #### Get Outliers

-There is a simple service which calculates outliers based on z-score threshold.
-You can set a z-score threshold and click on `Get Outliers` button.
-Once you clicked, you will see a table showing genes having outliers and samples giving outliers.
+There is a simple service that calculates outliers based on a z-score threshold.
+You can set a z-score threshold and click on the `Get Outliers` button.
+Once you click, you will see a table showing genes with outliers and samples having outliers.

+This functionality is not designed for handling big data.
+We can use some ML algorithms and an asynchronous mechanism to find better outliers.

 #### Visualize Gene Expression Data

-Under Outliers table, you can visualize gene expression data.
-You need to type some text to search genes.
-Because of the naming of the genes in the mock data, you can enter some numbers and select more than one genes in the dropdows.
+Under the Outliers table, you can visualize gene expression data.
+It would be best if you typed some text to search genes.
+Because of the naming of the genes in the mock data, you can enter some numbers and select more than one gene in the dropdowns.

-After selecting genes, you need o click on "Get Gene Data" button.
+After selecting genes, you need to click on the "Get Gene Data" button.
 This will get the expression values for the genes.
-The system will draw an heatmap for the selected genes, too.
+The system will draw a heatmap for the selected genes, too.

-Once you click on analyze button for the genes in the table, you will see the statistics and a skatter plot for expression values.
+Once you click on the analyze button for the genes in the table, you will see the statistics and a scatter plot for expression values.

 ## Mock Data